-The University recognizes the academic knowledge and achievement of students who have undertaken post-secondary studies at other colleges, institutes, or universities.
-Courses or programs taken at post-secondary or other recognized post-secondary institutions will be considered through block or transfer credit processes.
-Transfer credit must be approved by the Chief Academic Officer.
+The University recognizes the academic knowledge and achievement of students who have undertaken postsecondary studies at other colleges, institutes, or universities.
+Courses or programs taken at other recognized post-secondary institutions will be considered through block or transfer credit processes.
+Transfer credit must be approved by the Senior Academic Leader.